PROFILE: Dr. Dineo Skosana shapes justice through memory, land and scholarship

 In a world where traditional paths are often expected, Paige Harvey stands out as someone who has seamlessly transitioned from the world of diplomacy to the glamour of beauty pageants.

-As a Wits University international relations graduate, Miss Soweto 2023, and a contestant for Miss South Africa 2025, Harvey’s journey is more than just a career shift – it’s a testament to her passion, determination, and multifaceted talent.
+As a Wits University international relations graduate, Miss Soweto 2023, and a contestant for Miss South Africa 2025, Harvey’s journey is more than just a career shift.
+It’s a testament to her passion, determination, and multifaceted talent.

 Paige grew up in Eldorado Park, Soweto, where her love and passion for modelling started.
 “I have entered Miss SA 2025 to stand as a beacon of hope, pioneering positive change in the mindsets of the youth.
 As South Africa prepares to host a G20 summit, the world is turning its eyes to us, this is more than a political moment; it is time for us to showcase the strength, resilience, and brilliance of our people,” she said.